 Is cheap electronics a good value?
+It depends if you decide to play around with it using online tools like Upverter.com to arrange your schematic to ensure that the cheaper parts can deal with the electrical loads correctly.
 In this case, “Value” means the benefit you receive vs. the price you pay.
 The simplest form of this equation says, pay the lowest price you can find, and this will increase the value to you.
 However, the formula isn’t that simple.
 You need to factor in quality and support too.
 Unfortunately, you may find that you’re more likely to need Fanuc Servo Motor Repair if you decide to buy cheap electronics that are relatively low in quality.

 Regarding the electronics to drive your Hobby CNC stepper motors, there are LOTS of cheap (and I mean that in the least-nice-way possible) Chinese controller boards from Alibaba.
 Figure 1 is just one of many for around $10 for one axis.

 Right off the bat – something smells wrong.
 How can they do it so cheap?
 Well, here’s the answer: Use the cheapest-crap parts you can find from any bin you can.
 Parts that don’t meet spec, electrolytics that dry-out and fail, questionable assembly quality.
 Every quality corner that can be cut, is cut.